Setting up Oracle CDC (Change Data Capture): 2 Easy Methods

 SELECT ID, NAME, PRICE FROM SALES_VIEW;

-To copy data to another destination database, the above action will have to be performed using a script that has the ability to process these records and insert to the target database.
+To copy data to another destination database, the above action will have to be performed using a script that can process these records and insert to the target database.

 Understanding Asynchronous Oracle CDC (Change Data Capture)